scala/scala-jenkins-infra/README.md

 # Misc

-## Worker offline?

-If you see "pending -- (worker) is offline", try waiting ~5 minutes;
-it takes time for ec2-start-stop to spin up workers.

-## "ERROR: null" in slave agent launch log
-There are probably multiple instances with the same name on EC2: https://github.com/adriaanm/ec2-start-stop/issues/4
-Workaround: make sure EC2 instance names are unique.

 ## Testing locally using vagrant

 http://blog.gravitystorm.co.uk/2013/09/13/using-vagrant-to-test-chef-cookbooks/:

 See `$PWD/.chef/Vagrantfile` -- make sure you first populated `$PWD/.chef/cookbooks/` using knife, as [documented above](#get-cookbooks)

-## If connections hang
-Make sure security group allows access, winrm was enabled using --user-data...

 ## SSL cert
 ```